pjstockdale/get_data_course_project/README.md

 identified with _meanFreq() were excluded from the final data set

-### Comments on processing script run_analysis.R
+### Notes on processing script, run_analysis.R

-#### Notes:
+#### General

-Script will attempt to determine if HAR data set is already available locally If the data is not found, the script will attempt to download the files from the URL found in the variable data_source_desc (for the description of data set) and data_source (for the zip file).
+1. Script will attempt to determine if HAR data set is already available locally If the data is not found, the script will attempt to download the files from the URL found in the variable data_source_desc (for the description of data set) and data_source (for the zip file).
 If the data is found the script prints a message and skip the download

-The acty_ID field which is a numerical index field identifying the type of activity is retained on the the data set through step 5.3 to facilitate ordering.
+2. The acty_ID field which is a numerical index field identifying the type of activity is retained on the the data set through step 5.3 to facilitate ordering.
 The variable is dropped in the final tidy set

-The file features.txt contains the column headers for the 561 element data set Features, in this study, appear to be the columns of the data set
+3. The file features.txt contains the column headers for the 561 element data set Features, in this study, appear to be the columns of the data set

-The file X_train.txt contains the actual computed measurements. each row in the data set correspondes to a particular observation. *NOTE* the data set appears to be positionally indexed rather than explicetely indext.
-That is, one row, row 1 corresponds to observation 1 and so on.
+4. The file X_\*.txt found within the ./train and ./test subdirectories contain the actual computed measurements. each row in the data set correspondes to a particular observation. *NOTE* the data set appears to be positionally indexed rather than explicetely indexed.
+That is, row 1 corresponds to observation 1 and so on.
 In order to link other dimensional variables to the individual observations, *DO NOT* reorder the data set before linking

-features.txt is a two column data file containing.
-Col 1 is a sequential number that appears to corresponds to the column number for that variable in the X_train.txt file.
+5. features.txt is a two column data file containing.
+Col 1 is a sequential number that appears to corresponds to the column number for that variable in the X_\*.txt file.
 Col 2 identifies the calculation/variable name.
 Col 1 and Col 2 are separated by one space

-The files in Inertial Signals/ directories contain the actual, unprocessed data measurements.
+6. The files in Inertial Signals/ directories contain the actual, unprocessed data measurements.
 Not used in this analysis.

-Data is partitioned into two data sets a traning set contained in source data directory /train and test data in directory /test
+7. Data is partitioned into two data sets a traning set contained in source data directory /train and test data in directory /test

-This project deals with the data contained in X_train.txt file.
+8. This project deals with the data contained in X_\*.txt file.
 This file contains a list of 561 columns of computed numerical data

-The file activity_labels.txt is a code value file assigning an ID to each of the six activities. this table is located in the data source parent dir
+9. The file activity_labels.txt is a code value file assigning an ID to each of the six activities. this table is located in the data source parent dir

-The file y_train.txt is a row based (positional) foreign key table that links each of the six activites to the corresponding row in the data file (X_train.txt)
+10. The file y_*.txt is a row based (positional) foreign key table that links each of the six activites to the corresponding row in the data file (X_\*.txt)

-the file subject_train.txt contains the numbers identifying the subjects in the study.
+11. the file subject_*.txt contains the numbers identifying the subjects in the study.
 The file is positionally indexed so that row 10 in subject_train.txt corresponds the the data contained in the 10th row of x_train.txt

-Since the data files are positionally indexed, we need to perform all of the joins before additional filtering.
+12. Since the data files are positionally indexed, perform all of the joins before additional filtering.

-The features_info.txt file included in the data package identify two types of variables involving a mean.
+13. The features_info.txt file included in the data package identify two types of variables involving a mean.

-1. 33 derived variables denoted mean() along with 33 variables corresponding variables identifying a standard deviation, std().
+  * 33 derived variables denoted mean() along with 33 variables corresponding variables identifying a standard deviation, std().

-2. 13 variables denoting a measurement that is comprised of a weighted average of component measurements, meanFreq() without corresponding standard deviation measurements.
+  * 13 variables denoting a measurement that is comprised of a weighted average of component measurements, meanFreq() without corresponding standard deviation measurements.

     In these variables, these variables describe a single conceptual measurement represented by a combination of components.
 The word mean in the label describes the method of derivation of a single value rather than identifying a representative value for a set of distinct measurements.
 Consequently, the 13 variables identified with _meanFreq() were excluded from the final data set

-##### Decomposition
+#### Variable Name Decomposition

 It would be possible to break down each variable (column) name into additional subcomponents that could be made into factor variables.
 For example, the variable